Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation: Introduction

-We write $A_{\tht}[u,v]$ for the real bilinear form obtained by polarization.
+We write $A_{\tht}[u,v]=-\frac{1}{2}\int_{0}^{r}\Re(\br uv)r'dr'$ for the real bilinear form obtained by polarization.
 Using $\rd_{r}A_{t}=F_{rt}$ and $\rd_{r}A_{\tht}=F_{r\tht}$, as well the decay and smoothness properties of $A_{t}$ and $A_{\tht}$, it may be easily verified that the connection $1$-form $A$ agrees with $A_{t}[u]dt+A_{\tht}[u]d\tht$.
 Equations \eqref{eq:CSS-equiv-u} and \eqref{eq:A-quad} furnish an evolutionary equation for the radial profile $u$ of an $m$-equivariant solution $\phi$ to \eqref{eq:CSS-cov} in Coulomb gauge.

-The Cauchy--Riemann operator $\bfD_{+}$ maps $m$-equivariant functions to $(m+1)$-equivariant functions.
+The Cauchy--Riemann operator $\bfD_{+}$ maps $m$-equivariant functions to $(m+1)$-equivariant functions (the standard Cauchy--Riemann operator $\rd_{+}=\rd_{1}+i\rd_{2}$ has this property and $A_{1}+iA_{2}$ under Coulomb gauge is a $1$-equivariant function).
 Given $A_{r}=0$ and $A_{\tht}=A_{\tht}[v]$, where $v$ may be the radial profile of an arbitrary $m'$-equivariant function, the radial Cauchy--Riemann operator $^{(m)}\bfD_{v}$ acting on an $m$-equivariant function is defined by the relation

 and takes the form